Women in Hinduism: Education

 The Harita Dharmasutra, a later era Hindu text states there are two kind of women: sadhyavadhu who marry without going to school, and the brahmavadini who go to school first to study the Vedas and speak of Brahman.
 The Hindu Sastras and Smritis describe varying number of Sanskara (rite of passage).
 Upanayana rite of passage symbolized the start of education process.
 Like the Vedas, the ancient Sutras and Shastra Sanskrit texts extended education right to women, and the girls who underwent this rite of passage then pursued studies were called Brahmavadini.
-Those who didn't, performed Upanayana ceremony at the time of their wedding.
+Those who did not performed Upanayana ceremony at the time of their wedding.
 Instead of sacred thread, girls would wear their robe (now called sari or saree) in the manner of the sacred thread, that is over her left shoulder during this rite of passage.

 Dress

 Information on ancient and medieval era dressing traditions of women in Hinduism is unclear.
 Textiles are commonly mentioned in ancient Indian texts.
 The Arthashastra (~200 BCE to 300 CE) mentions a range of clothing and plant-based, muslin-based, wool-based textiles that are partially or fully dyed, knitted and woven.
 It is, however, uncertain how women wore these clothing, and scholars have attempted to discern the dress from study of murti (statues), wall reliefs, and ancient literature.
 In ancient and medieval Hindu traditions, covering the head or face was neither mandated nor common, but Ushnisha – a regional ceremonial occasion headdress is mentioned, as is Dupatta in colder, drier northern parts of Indian subcontinent.